-- Compensating Factors On Manual Underwriting is required for higher debt to income ratio borrowers
+- Manual underwriting guidelines on compensating factors required for high debt to income ratio borrowers

 Manual Versus Automated Underwriting System Approval

-What Are Compensating Factors On Manual Underwriting ?
+What Are Compensating Factors on Manual Underwriting of VA Loans?

 Examples of compensating factors are the following: